 What Whiplash Feels Like

 Whiplash can cause a wide range of symptoms that may not become apparent right away.
 The first thing you may notice after a whiplash injury is a soreness in your neck and upper back.
-The sudden jerking motion that affected your head and neck can also cause you to feel woozy, lightheaded, or even experience concussion symptoms.
+The sudden jerking motion that affects your head and neck can also cause you to feel woozy, lightheaded, or even experience concussion symptoms.
 The force of impact when another vehicle hits yours can cause serious damage to your head and neck because they are unable to be restrained by safety belts like the rest of your upper body.
 You might develop a headache or tension in your neck as the shock from the accident starts to wear off.
 Whiplash can occur even in a minor fender-bender, which is why it’s important to be seen by a doctor as soon as possible.
-If your whiplash symptoms are delayed, you may not realize you have been injured until more painful and serious symptoms set in.
+You might find yourself wondering, “Can whiplash symptoms be delayed?”
+With possible whiplash symptoms delayed, you may not realize you have been injured until more painful and serious symptoms set in.

 Delayed whiplash symptoms can start to develop in the hours or days after the car accident.
-Here are examples of what delayed symptoms of whiplash might feel like for you.
+Here are examples of what whiplash symptoms (delayed) might feel like for you.

 Neck Pain & Stiffness